eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**
 1. User chooses unmark attendance of a student using the student ID and date.
-2. System records the attendance as absent for the specified student and date.
+2. Tuto records the attendance as absent for the specified student and date.
-3. System confirms that the attendance has been updated.
+3. Tuto confirms that the attendance has been updated.

    Use case ends.

 **Extensions**
 * 1a.
-System detects an error in the entered details (e.g., student does not exist, incomplete or invalid details).
+The command format is invalid.
     * 1a1.
-System requests for the correct details.
-    * 1a2.
-User provides the corrected details.
-    * Steps 1a1–1a2 repeat until details are valid.
-Use case resumes from step 2.
+Tuto shows an error message with the correct usage format.

+  Use case ends.

 * 2a.
 The attendance record for the same student and date already exists with the ***Absent*** status or no prior record exists.
     * 2a1.
-System informs the user that no change is necessary.
+Tuto informs the user that no change is necessary.

   Use case ends.